markthom87/wlanautomat/README.md

-# wlanbutler
+# WLAN-Butler
-simple WLAN-Butler for Raspberry PI
+simple WLAN-Butler for Raspberry PI, to login by scanning QR-Codes